Boundedness and decay of scalar waves at the Cauchy horizon of the Kerr spacetime: Setup and proof of the main theorem

 Let us now consider the inverse Mellin transform

 which is independent of $\eta>0$, and by continuity, using \eqref{EqPfAsyPaleyWiener1}, equal to its value (which are functions on level sets of $\tau$ in the spacetime) at $\eta=0$.
-Decay of this function in $t_*=-\log\tau$ is a consequence of \eqref{EqPfAsyPaleyWiener1} and the mapping property \eqref{EqPfSolHighEnergy} for $A(\sigma)$, which imply that $A(\sigma)\wh{f_e}(\sigma)$ lies in the spaces on the right hand side of \eqref{EqPfAsyPaleyWiener1} with $\la\sigma\ra$ and $\la\sigma\ra^{-j}$ replaced by $\la\sigma\ra^2$ and $\la\sigma\ra^{-j+1}$ due to the factor $\la\sigma\ra$ on the right hand side of \eqref{EqPfSolHighEnergy}; the only slightly subtle part is the persistence of the $H^{\alpha-1/2-\eps}$ nature of the function space in $\sigma_1$, which however follows by interpolation from the persistence of $H^0$ regularity, i.e.\ if we had $\alpha-1/2-\eps=0$ --- this is automatic simply from the operator bounds on $A(\sigma)$ ---, and the persistence of $H^k$ regularity for $k\in\Z_{\geq 1}$, which for $k=1$ follows from
+Decay of this function in $t_*=-\log\tau$ is a consequence of \eqref{EqPfAsyPaleyWiener1} and the mapping property \eqref{EqPfSolHighEnergy} for $\wh\cP(\sigma)^{-1}$, which imply that $\wh\cP(\sigma)^{-1}\wh{f_e}(\sigma)$ lies in the spaces on the right hand side of \eqref{EqPfAsyPaleyWiener1} with $\la\sigma\ra$ and $\la\sigma\ra^{-j}$ replaced by $\la\sigma\ra^2$ and $\la\sigma\ra^{-j+1}$ due to the factor $\la\sigma\ra$ on the right hand side of \eqref{EqPfSolHighEnergy}; the only slightly subtle part is the persistence of the $H^{\alpha-1/2-\eps}$ nature of the function space in $\sigma_1$, which however follows by interpolation from the persistence of $H^0$ regularity, i.e.\ if we had $\alpha-1/2-\eps=0$ --- this is automatic simply from the operator bounds on $\wh\cP(\sigma)^{-1}$ ---, and the persistence of $H^k$ regularity for $k\in\Z_{\geq 1}$, which for $k=1$ follows from

-and the fact that the holomorphicity of $A(\sigma)$ in a strip around the reals implies that $\pa_\sigma A(\sigma)$, given by the Cauchy integral formula in a disk of fixed radius around $\sigma$, satisfies the same operator bounds as $A(\sigma)$; similarly for larger values of $k$.
+and the fact that the holomorphicity of $\wh\cP(\sigma)^{-1}$ in a strip around the reals implies that $\pa_\sigma\wh\cP(\sigma)^{-1}$, given by the Cauchy integral formula in a disk of fixed radius around $\sigma$, satisfies the same operator bounds as $\wh\cP(\sigma)^{-1}$; similarly for larger values of $k$.
+The estimate \eqref{EqPfSolHighEnergy} thus gives

-Next, we study the contribution of the $A_{-1}$ term in \eqref{EqPfAsyLaurent}, which is the place where the a priori growth assumption on $u_e$ comes in: This assumption in particular yields